ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 Back to the top

-ARTICLE XI - AMENDMENTS
+ARTICLE XII - AMENDMENTS

 - Motions to adopt, amend, or repeal bylaws, bearing the signatures of at